jorishey1234/glyapp/doc/install.rst

 Go to https://jupyter.org/try-jupyter/lab/

-Create a folder Data where to upload glycemic sensors data from each patient

-Create a folder Patients where the results will be saved for each patient

-Make a new notebook

-Copy the following code
+Make a new notebook, and copy the following code in the first section.
+Then run the section with Shift+Enter keys
 ::
 	import sys, os, re, pyodide, numpy as np, pandas as pd, scipy.ndimage from datetime import date,time,timedelta,datetime